 - Lethal Chef: As seen by his first scene when he wants to give his mommy breakfast in bed and brings her an incredibly unappetizing meal.
 He's just a kid at the time, though; the trope likely doesn't apply to older Andy, who would've grown out of the "creativity" that comes with children trying to cook.

-- Only Sane Man: Unlike the other characters who are either Too Dumb to Live, a Jerkass Asshole Victim or a Flat-Earth Atheist who are all vulnerable to Chucky's wrath, Andy, along with other few supporting characters firmly on his side like his mother and Kyle, is able to recognize the danger Chucky poses and takes steps to avoid falling victim to the Killer Doll.
+- Only Sane Man: Unlike the other characters who are either Too Dumb to Live, Jerkasses and Asshole Victims, or a Flat-Earth Atheist who are all vulnerable to Chucky's wrath, Andy, along with a few other supporting characters firmly on his side like his mother, Detective Mike Norris and Kyle, is able to recognize the danger Chucky poses and takes steps to avoid falling victim to the Killer Doll.
 It slowly becomes Only Sane by Comparison starting around Cult and the TV series though, as he begins taking more reckless measures (like getting himself locked in an asylum with Chucky to stop him) over the course of his war.

 - Pre-Mortem One-Liner: